-The real estate purchase contract is the type of contract used to buy property.
-It outlines the conditions and terms of the sale.
-It takes the parties through a step by step legal framework with an aim of closing in a timely manner.
-It will contain basic info about the property like the physical description, the sales price and a closing date.
-It can contain contingencies or addendums.
-You can write your own contract but we do not suggest it.
-Contracts should be state specific and have enough basic rights and responsibilities written into them to keep both parties involved legally safe.
+The real estate purchase contract is a legally binding contract used to buy a property.
+It states the conditions and terms of the sale.
+It takes both the buyer and seller through a step-by-step legal process to close promptly.
+It will contain basic info about the property, like the physical description, the sales price, and the closing date.
+It can also include details like contingencies or addendums.

+Yes, you can write the contract.
+Contracts should be state-specific and have enough fundamental rights and responsibilities written into them to keep both parties involved legally safe.

-Buy and sell all real estate using an entity.
+Always buy and sell real estate using an entity.

-LLC and trusts are the first choice favorites.
-C corps and LLP are good also but it's the LLCs and trusts that have more maneuverability and are easier to assign and transfer with the property.
-Plus they have the best tax advantages.
+LLC and trusts are the first choice-favorites.
+C corps and LLP are good, but the LLCs and trusts have more maneuverability and are easier to assign and transfer with the property.
+Plus, they have the best tax advantages.

-When you are purchasing your earnest money deposit should be as low as possible but enough to be respectable.
-Example you can put down $10 but $500 is much better.
+When you are purchasing a property, your earnest money deposit should be as low as possible but enough to be respectable.
+You can put down $10, but $500 is much better.
 And you should have it worded so that if you do not buy the property

-You will want a large amount of earnest money, 1-3% of the asking price and it is non-refundable.
-This gives the buyer incentive to find funding and close.
-If you make the earnest money too low then it is easy for a buyer to walk away from the contract.
-So keep it tight.
+You will want a large amount of earnest money, 1-3% of the asking price, and non-refundable.
+It gives the buyer incentive to find funding and close.
+But, if you make the earnest money too low, it is easy for a buyer to walk away from the contract.
+So, keep it tight.